hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 /** UC **/
 this.hasPermission(userId, course, PermissionContexts.create);
-// do other orechstration steps
+// do other orchestration steps

 ```